theHostileNegotiator/KWBandage/PatchNotes.md

 	* Added new Model Conditions that reference the Rubble Model when DYING with the upgrade or using ability
 4. Rubble model is the same as the base model
 	* Created new Rubble model with debris and have a noise modifier applied (Stygs)
+5. Geometry is a box unlike other walkers which use cylinder
+	* Changed geometry shape to cylinder
 #### Harvester
 1. The Tiberium meter on the rear of the Harvesters shows when destroyed, conflicting with the destruction model
 	* Tiberium meter is hidden when destroyed